Nolan Gorman Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA among all league pitching staffs (4.74).
+- The Reds have the 24th-ranked team ERA across all MLB pitching staffs (4.77).

-- His last time out was on Saturday against the Chicago Cubs, when the left-hander went 6 1/3 innings, surrendering one earned run while allowing four hits.
+- His last appearance was on Sunday against the Chicago Cubs, when the right-hander threw four innings, surrendering three earned runs while allowing five hits.

-- In 17 games this season, the 24-year-old has put up a 3.22 ERA and 9.9 strikeouts per nine innings, while giving up a batting average of .223 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.